 Leena: I knew I shouldn't have added that option.

-A Halloween special features an murderous Krusty doll: "Yep, there's your problem.
+- A Halloween special features a murderous Krusty doll: "Yep, there's your problem.
 Somebody set this thing to evil."

-In anonther episode, the ice cream Monster of the Week is defeated when Numbah Three turns on the heater in the ice cream factory.
-Quote The Delightful Children From Down the Lane:
+- In another episode, the ice cream Monster of the Week is defeated when Numbuh Three turns on the heater in the ice cream factory.
+Quote The Delightful Children from Down the Lane:

-DCFDL: Who puts a HEATER in an ICE CREAM FACTORY?!
+DCFDL: A HEATER!?
+Who puts a HEATER in an ICE CREAM FACTORY?!

-He-Man and She-Ra's Christmas Special shows Orko lauching a rocket thats manipulated by one easily breakable lever.
+- He-Man and She-Ra's Christmas Special shows Orko launching a rocket that's manipulated by one easily breakable lever.

-Futurama had Professor Farsnworth's glow-in-the-dark nose making machine.
+- Futurama had Professor Farnsworth's glow-in-the-dark nose making machine.
 About halfway through the episode, he prepares to insert a note from Leela's parents into it to analyze it and hopefully translate it.
 This exchange took place:

 Fry: Isn't that the machine that makes noses?

 Professor: It can do other things!
 Why shouldn't it?